JPtheOne/Community-Aid-for-Kitchen-Excess/AI Model/README.md

 # Cake Prediction Model
-Our AI model to predict distribution patterns
+Our AI model to predict distribution patterns on Google Collab (still trainable).